anupamkaul/mesa/src/gallium/docs/source/cso/rasterizer.rst

 bypass_vs_clip_and_viewport
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When set, this implies that vertices are pre-transformed for the viewport, and will not be run through the vertex shader.
-Note that implementations may still clip away vertices that are not visible.
+Note that these vertices will fall outside the conventional unit-cube clip space.
+Implementations are expected to discard pixels which fall outside the viewport (XXX: how is the viewport defined in this case), and may if desired choose to subject these vertices to clipping after appropriate transformation to the clipping cube.

 flatshade_first
 ^^^^^^^^^^^^^^^